ryanivis/ping-devops-es-siem/README.md

 ## Important Note
 THIS IS NOT INTENDED FOR PRODUCTION.
 THERE ARE DEFAULT PASSWORDS THAT MUST BE MODIFIED.

+THERE ARE PERSISTANT DISKS USED FOR ES, AND ES CERTS TO CLEAR THEM WHEN YOU ARE DONE PLAYING...
+`docker volume prune`

 ## Dashboard Examples
 ------------
 Demo Ping Fed Dashboard